Careers guidance policy: model and examples

 Understand what information you must publish about your careers provision, and download and adapt our model policy to help you stay compliant.
 Plus, see example policies from secondary and special schools.

 What you need to do

-The DfE's statutory careers requirements apply to:
+The DfE's statutory careers guidance applies to:

-- All maintained schools, including maintained special schools and pupil referral units
+- All maintained schools, including maintained special schools and pupil referral units (PRUs)

 - Academies and free schools, if their funding agreements include this requirement.
 If not, they're still encouraged to follow the guidance as a statement of good practice